Mark Whitaker (journalist)

 Mark Whitaker (born September 7, 1957) is an American author, journalist and media executive.

-He was the Editor of Newsweek from 1998 until 2006, the first African-American to lead a national news magazine.
+He was editor of Newsweek from 1998 until 2006, the first African-American to lead a national news magazine.
 From 2004 to 2006, Whitaker served as president of the American Society of Magazine Editors.
 He was senior vice president and Washington bureau chief for NBC News.
 From 2011 to 2013, he was executive vice president and managing editor of CNN Worldwide.

-Whitaker has written the books My Long Trip Home (2011), a family memoir; Cosby: His Life and Times (2014), a biography of Bill Cosby; and Smoketown: The Untold Story of the Other Great Black Renaissance (2018), about the legacy of the African-American community of Pittsburgh.
+Whitaker has written the books My Long Trip Home (2011), a family memoir; Cosby: His Life and Times (2014), a biography of Bill Cosby; Smoketown: The Untold Story of the Other Great Black Renaissance (2018), about the legacy of the African-American community of Pittsburgh; Saying It Loud: 1966 – The Year Black Power Challenged the Civil Rights Movement (2023); and The Afterlife of Malcolm X: An Outcast Turned Icon's Enduring Impact on America (2025) about the impact of Malcolm X.

 He was named one of Essence magazine's 25 most influential African-Americans for 2008.

+Whitaker is on the board of jurors for the Peabody Awards.

 Life and work

 Early life and education

 Whitaker was born outside of Philadelphia, Pennsylvania.
 He graduated summa cum laude with a degree in social studies from Harvard College in 1979, where he served on the editorial board of The Harvard Crimson.
 He then studied international relations at Oxford University's Balliol College from 1979 until 1981 where he was a Marshall Scholar.